With autumn now in full swing, we have rounded up some of our favourite things to do around Sussex to fully experience all this season has to offer.

 Sussex is not short of pumpkin picking patches and it is an activity that is great for the kids (although certainly not limited to!).
 We have rounded up some of our favourite picking patches:

-Tulleys Farm – Tulleys Farm has over 60 acres of pumpkins to pick, along with excellent photo opportunities and live roaming characters.
-PYO pumpkin tickets are available to book now.
+Tulleys Farm – Tulleys Farm has over 60 acres of pumpkins to pick, along with excellent photo opportunities and live-roaming characters.

-Rogate Pumpkin Patch – Located on the A272 between Midhurst and Petersfield, Rogate Pumpkin Patch, includes Merlin’s Wood, plenty of Halloween decor, haystacks, barrel rides, go-karts, and street-food and drink catering.
-The Pumpkin Patch is open Friday 14th daily through to Sunday 30th October 2022.
+Rogate Pumpkin Patch – Located on the A272 between Midhurst and Petersfield, Rogate Pumpkin Patch, includes Merlin’s Wood, plenty of Halloween decor, haystacks, barrel rides, go-karts, and street food and drink catering.

 Walk through the tree tunnel to Halnaker Windmill